-According to Bourdieu, fields and subfields have their own ontology, their particular ways of knowing and affective engagement with knowledge.
+According to Bourdieu, fields and subfields have their own ontology, their particular ways of knowing and affective engagement with knowledge82.
 Bourdieu explained how such inter-field relations operated between fields of science and society: "Strictly scientific authority tends to convert itself, over time, into a social authority capable of opposing the assertion of a new scientific authority.
-Further, social authority within the scientific field tends to become legitimized by presenting itself as pure technical reason, and also the recognized signs of statutory authority modify the social perception of strictly technical abilities" page 7).
+Further, social authority within the scientific field tends to become legitimized by presenting itself as pure technical reason, and also the recognized signs of statutory authority modify the social perception of strictly technical abilities"14, page 7).
 Nowhere is this principle more evident than in the appropriation of terms such as 'rigorous', 'robust', and 'evidence-based' by the medical orthodoxy to define its own assumptions and interpretations as unassailable.

 In order for fields and subfields to respect, recognise, and value knowledge in other fields or subfields they need to have ontologies that are pluralist.
 Such pluralism is often advocated under the banner of transdisciplinarity and interdisciplinarity, which are widely advocated in science but often fail to occur.
-Indeed, in relation to the living guideline on COVID-19, the World Health Organisation presents its 'Guideline Development Group (GDG) comprising individuals with broad expertise spanning multiple specialties' (source A16, Table 1), its description of the guideline development process for COVID-19 is firmly locked to epidemiological assumptions (e.g., it recommends that research questions be framed as "PICO"-population-intervention-comparison-outcome-and uses a hierarchy of evidence in which randomised controlled trials sit above laboratory and case studies).
+Indeed, in relation to the living guideline on COVID-19, the World Health Organisation presents its 'Guideline Development Group (GDG) comprising individuals with broad expertise spanning multiple specialties' (source A16, Table 139), its description of the guideline development process for COVID-19 is firmly locked to epidemiological assumptions (e.g., it recommends that research questions be framed as "PICO"-population-intervention-comparison-outcome-and uses a hierarchy of evidence in which randomised controlled trials sit above laboratory and case studies)83.

 Dominance of this exceptionally narrow ontology both within the WHO and also at the level of state regulators led to siloed and purist approaches by which the heterodox position (based on quite different kinds of research question and study designs) was trivialised, undermined, and systematically disregarded.
-Bourdieu hinted at an explanation for this uneven relationship: "[t]he dominant agents are those who have the power to impose that definition of science according to which the most accomplished science consists of having, being, and doing what they themselves have, are, and do" (page 14).
+Bourdieu hinted at an explanation for this uneven relationship: "[t]he dominant agents are those who have the power to impose that definition of science according to which the most accomplished science consists of having, being, and doing what they themselves have, are, and do" (page 1414).
+Whilst we acknowledge that practical issues-notably the global shortage of personal protective equipment mentioned above26-also had a role to play, such influences did not explain why positions became even more entrenched when these shortages subsided.

 The arbitration processes between state regulators and the scientific community that led to firmly-held, state-sanctioned positions on matters such as modes of transmission of SARS-CoV-2 or effective preventative measures cannot be understood if we conceptualize them as taking place entirely within the field of science.
-Whilst symbolic struggles within science can be understood on one level as Kuhnian paradigm struggles in which old theories and methods are increasingly unable to explain new observations and are therefore replaced, there is also a more political dimension about which Kuhn had little to say but which Bourdieu viewed as central.
+Whilst symbolic struggles within science can be understood on one level as Kuhnian paradigm struggles in which old theories and methods are increasingly unable to explain new observations and are therefore replaced84, there is also a more political dimension about which Kuhn had little to say but which Bourdieu viewed as central.
 Dominant agents in the scientific field (doctors and epidemiologists) may have continued to defend the old paradigm long after evidence emerged to challenge it because their own power and status was linked to their involvement in the orthodoxy.
 Emerging agents from heterodox fields (chemists, ventilation flow modelers and engineers) found it difficult to challenge orthodox position on the legitimacy of methods and disciplinary contributions because they lacked power.